ssube/taleweave-ai/docs/guides/admin.md

 These environment variables need to be set in the terminal where TaleWeave AI will be running, they are _not_ used by the Ollama server.

+If you receive errors from Ollama and the logs indicate that it has run out of CUDA memory, decrease the number of layers that are moved to the GPU by decreasing the value of the `OLLAMA_NUM_GPU` variable.

 Please see the Ollama docs for more details:

 - https://github.com/ollama/ollama?tab=readme-ov-file#ollama